For many of our shows, it’s important to mat and frame the photo so it hangs from a wire backing. Here is how to mat, frame, and wire a photo.

 Note that the wire should be pulled tightly enough that it is NOT visible from the front when the picture is hung.
 There should be no sign of the wire when the art is hung on the wall.

-It’s a good idea to put packing tape across the back of the backing, to tape your image information to.
+For the back-of-art label, it’s a good idea to put packing tape across the back of the artwork, to tape your image information to.
 You should always tape a sheet with the image details on it before any show – the artist name, artwork title, price, and your contact info.
 That way it is there with the artwork.

 It’s likely you’ll reuse this frame if the art doesn’t sell, and by taping your info sheet to packing tape you can remove the info-sheet and add a new one without damaging the back of the frame.